wrapperband/OpenTrafficSurvey/CaseStudies/2017-03-13 - OldhamTestSite-1hrSurvey/README.md

 270 Vehicles Per Hour

-### Results of 1 Hour Vehicle Survey - Diggle 9/2/2019 13:00

-375  - Vehicles Per Hour Survey

-The traffic level is up from  270 in the previous survey in  March 2017

 On 1 occasions there were ~600  vehicles per minute, and 4 other occasions when traffic was above ~400 vehicles per hour.